dmelcho/sql_files/README.md

 Check out my SQL queries here [Project_SQL](/Project_SQL/)

 ## Background
 This projects stems from better understanding the ever changing data job market.
 I want to know what skills are on high demand and have high salaries.
-This will help my job search be more targeted and effetive.
+This will help my job search be more targeted and effective.

 The data for this analysis is from [Barousse’s SQL Course](https://www.lukebarousse.com/sql).
 This data includes details on job titles, salaries, locations, and required skills.